CMSgov/bcda-app/API.md

 To start an explanation of benefit data export job, a GET request is made to the ExplanationOfBenefit export endpoint.
 An access token as well as `Accept` and `Prefer` headers are required.

+The dollar sign ('$') before the word "export" in the URL indicates that the endpoint is an action rather than a resource.
+The format is defined by the [FHIR Bulk Data Export spec](https://github.com/smart-on-fhir/fhir-bulk-data-docs/blob/master/export.md).

 ###### Headers
 * `Authorization: Bearer {token}`
 * `Accept: application/fhir+json`